-USDA audits the Group's QMS, internal records and a ratio of farms.
-If the group passes, they will be issued a GroupGAP Certification.
+USDA audits the Group's QMS, internal records and farms.
+If the group passes, the group will be issued a GroupGAP Certification.

 Forming a Group

 Is GroupGAP right for you?

 - Can you gather a group of fellow specialty crop producers? - Would your group be willing to share responsibility for applying food safety practices to increase your market opportunities? - Can you identify individuals to fill the key roles? - Can you agree to be audited as one body?